Ismaelsj/Digit-Recognizer/README.md

 # Digit-Recognizer

-Correctly identify digits from a dataset of handwritten images (MNIST)
+Correctly identify digits from a dataset of handwritten images (MNIST).

 	Requires:
 		- Numpy